Dawei-cc/ccc-vertx/README.md

 2018-01-29 17:28:22.764 INFO  MainVerticle:39 - [testing:publish] nodeID: f8303bf4-10ee-4dd2-898a-6378cd762374, deploymentID: 86e8a52f-681a-4287-b194-87d81af549af, thread: vert.x-eventloop-thread-4
 2018-01-29 17:28:22.764 INFO  MainVerticle:39 - [testing:publish] nodeID: f8303bf4-10ee-4dd2-898a-6378cd762374, deploymentID: 95a6c607-6bd4-4d5a-8a2a-d568d0a3664a, thread: vert.x-eventloop-thread-3
 ```
+### 10. Check how /about is implemented
+/about can collect the whole cluster's status across multiple nodes.
+Basically a node cannot know the detail of another node.
+But a node can know a list of nodeID in the cluster.
+Each node setup an EventBus consumer with its nodeID.
+By this way, other nodes can send messages to this node to get this node's information.